kubeshop/kusk-gateway/docs/guides/basic-auth.md

 # Authentication

-Currently the methods of authentication you can use are any methods that are Header based.
-That includes Basic authentication, JWT tokens, Bearer tokens, etc.
+Currently you can use any Header based authentication methods.
+This includes:
+- Basic Authentication
+- JWT Tokens
+- Bearer Tokens

 To use the authentication, you will need to add the following section to your `x-kusk`: